Latest Financials

 Property, Plant and Equipment

-In FY25, as part of its ongoing fleet renewal plan, the Group invested $18.9 million in new PPE.
-In addition, the Group recapitalised $2.0 million in inventories as PPE following a reassessment of their economic use.
-Conversely, the Group recapitalised $0.2 million and $1.4 million in PPE as inventories and assets held for sale respectively.
+In 1HFY26, the Group invested $9.8 million in new PPE as part of its ongoing fleet renewal programme.
+In addition, the Group reclassified $0.5 million of inventories as PPE following a reassessment of their economic use and, conversely, reclassified $0.2 million of PPE as inventories.

 Right-of-use Assets